-The Council's Leader is a member of the West Yorkshire Combined Authority.
-The Council contributed £23.981m in revenue funding to the Transport Committee of the West Yorkshire Combined Authority in 2016-17 and received from the Committee a capital grant of £8.2m, see Other Public Bodies below.
+The Council's Leader is a member and the Chair of the West Yorkshire Combined Authority.
+The Council contributed £23.715m in revenue funding to the Transport Committee of the West Yorkshire Combined Authority in 2017-18 and received from the Committee a capital grant of £9.3m, see Other Public Bodies below.

 The Council's Leader is also a member of the West Yorkshire Joint Services, Archives, Archaeology and Trading Standards Committee.
-The Council contributed £0.796m revenue funding towards West Yorkshire Joint Services in 2016-17.
-The Employees' Remuneration Note 33 can be viewed on p75.
+The Council contributed £0.802m revenue funding towards West Yorkshire Joint Services in 2017-18.
+The Employees' Remuneration Note 33 can be viewed on p71.

 The register of Members' interests is held by the Member Support Section within City Hall, Bradford and is available for public inspection as required by the code of conduct adopted by the Council in accordance with section 51 of the Local Government Act 2000 and the Local Authority (Model Code of Conduct) (England) Regulations 2001, made under section 50 of that Act.
 Chief Officers were requested to complete a voluntary declaration of any relevant transactions with the Council or between the Council and third parties with which they have some relationship.
-This resulted in there being no other material transactions to disclose.
-The Members' Allowances Note 32 can be viewed on p75.